elixir-ecto/ecto/guides/howtos/Composable transactions with Multi.md

 ## Composing with data structures

 Let's rewrite the snippets above using `Ecto.Multi`.
-The first snippet that transfers money between mary and john can rewritten to:
+The first snippet that transfers money between Mary and John can rewritten to:

 ```elixir
 mary_update =